 Grenada is blessed with many gardens, both public and private, with a profusion of tropical flora.
-It is no wonder that, with the organisational and artistic genius of Suzanne Gaywood and her teams based in Grenada and in England, this little island has won Gold at Chelsea Flower Show nine times.
+It is no wonder that, with the organisational and artistic genius of Suzanne Gaywood and her teams based in Grenada and in England, this little island has won Gold at Chelsea Flower Show eleven times.
 So far.

 Some say that whole of Grenada is a botanical garden, just as it is.
 We agree.
 We have been described as a ‘botanical hotspot’.
 Yet there are so many sites that showcase different aspects of this botanical splendour that we think you ought to experience some.

 Apart from the visual impact of tropical blooms, our botany is an education.
 ‘Bush medicine’ has cures for coughs and fevers, joint pains, skin problems …just about everything.
 It’s been used for generations.
 Grenadians do not, on the whole, die young.

 Interested?
 Here are nine of the best gardens to visit:

 Dark and leafy, this is a chunk of labyrinthine, barely organized jungle.
 More foliage than flowers.
 The shapes, shades, shadows, layers and patterns are magnificent in their diversity, as everything competes for light and space.
 The guided walk brings it all to life.

 De La Grenade’s

 Nutmeg Garden.
 Attached to and supplying De La Grenade Industries’ jam, liqueur, syrup and drink concentrates factory, which you also get to see.
 Compact and brimming with the flavours of nature, many of which you can sample.